Do you find yourself struggling to breastfeed because of flat or inverted nipples? You’re not alone.

 - Rest your nipple just above your baby’s upper lip.
 Once your baby opens their mouth wide, help guide your breast into your baby’s lower jaw.

-- You should now be able to lift your baby’s head forward so the upper jaw completely covers the areola.
+- You should now be able to lift your baby’s head forward so that the upper jaw completely covers the areola.

 4. The Hoffman Technique

 The Hoffman Technique has been used since the 1950s to help moms draw out inverted nipples.
 It’s done by pressing your thumbs firmly into your breast right at the base of the nipple.
-Then, after pressing down, you pull out (source).
+Then, after pressing down, you pull out (5).

 This action is done around the entire nipple at least once a day.
 While many women have used the Hoffman Technique and found success, no scientific studies have been done to test its effectiveness.

-Helpful Breastfeeding Tools
+Helpful Breastfeeding Tools for Flat Nipples

 Sometimes, moms with flat or inverted nipples need a little extra help after these basic methods fail.
 Multiple tools and aids have been created to resolve some of these issues and may be worth looking into.